aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 }
 ```

-#### Validating with assert_equals_helper

 The test runs inside a container, where the script monitors CPU usage while `kw
 build --cpu-scaling 50` is executed.
-The check_cpu_usage function compares the
+The `check_cpu_usage` function compares
-average CPU usage with the expected value and, based on this, returns 0
+the average CPU usage with the expected value and, based on this, returns 0
 (**success**) or 1 (**failure**).
 The result is then verified by
 `assert_equals_helper`, ensuring that the behavior is as expected.

 With this, we conclude the validation of the CPU scaling feature.
 If the
-check_cpu_usage function returns 0, the test is considered successful,
+`check_cpu_usage()` function returns 0, the test is considered successful,
 validating that the CPU scaling functionality of kw build is working correctly.

 # Conclusion

+`kw build` is one of the core features of `kw`, so integration testing for it is
-Integration testing for `kw build` is crucial to ensure the tool's robustness and
+crucial to ensure the tool's robustness and reliability, especially when
-reliability, especially when dealing with different environments and various
+dealing with different environments and various configuration options.
+The
-configuration options.
-The adoption of **Podman** Containers and the **shunit2**
+adoption of **Podman** Containers and the **shUnit2** framework allowed for a
-framework allowed for a structured and efficient approach to these tests.
+structured and efficient approach to these tests.
+Additionally, optimizing the
-Additionally, optimizing the testing environment and rigorously checking
+testing environment and rigorously checking results ensure that `kw build`
-results ensure that `kw build` continues to function as expected, even under
+continues to function as expected, even under varying conditions.
+Adjusting the
-varying conditions.
-Adjusting the test execution strategy to reduce time and
+test execution strategy to reduce time and resource consumption was a critical
-resource consumption was a crucial decision for the project.
+decision for the project.

+Furthermore, the foundational work on the infrastructure for testing `kw build`
+has been laid.
+This will facilitate future expansions of the testing suite,
+making it easier to test other feature workflows and ensure comprehensive
+coverage across the tool.